 The power of a strong corporate identity is explored in this design-focused course.
-Students will apply their understanding of design principles to how such principles can translate a company's corporate mission and goals through the use of visual communication.
+Students will apply their understanding of design principles to connect consumers with a company's corporate mission, goals and unique attributes through the use of visual communication.
 This advanced course is designed to help students enhance their professional portfolio.
-Prerequisite: COMM 233
+Prerequisite: COMM 233.